8 Sauna Benefits For Mind And Body

 Stay Hydrated

 Drink plenty of water before, during, and after your session.
 Heavy sweating, especially in hotter saunas, can dry your skin and dehydrate you.
+Individuals with a higher body mass index (BMI) are at greater risk of dehydration and should adjust their fluid intake accordingly to maintain proper hydration.

 Best Time to Use